-Learn in The Blind Kitchen library
+Learn in The Blind Kitchen Library

-How do the first four collections work?
+How do the kitchen essentials collections work?

 Each of these collections contains 15 to 20 tools specially curated for individuals who are blind and visually impaired.
 Watch The Collections Overview video for more details on each of the collections.

 Measuring, portioning, setting up a safe and efficient work area, labeling, etc.

 Items and techniques for safe use of sharp kitchen items

 Box 3: Stovetop Collection

 Items to cook safely on the stovetop and in the oven

 Items related to specific cooking methods that involve heat